 mentioned women in context to seeking leadership positions in the Church.

-verses together, we get women in leadership positions in the Church teaching
+verses together, we can say that women can have leadership positions in the Church teaching

 other women.
 We might not understand why Paul said women are not to teach a

-man (what they do in their houses is their business), but the Church strictly
+man (what they do at home is their business), but the Church strictly

 forbade it.
 We might say it is bigoted, yet it is written, and we need to